CBS: Harassment allegations

 In July 2018, an article by Ronan Farrow in The New Yorker claimed that thirty "current and former CBS employees described harassment, gender discrimination, or retaliation" at CBS and six women accused Les Moonves of harassment and intimidation.
 Following these allegations, it was reported on September 6, 2018, that CBS board members were negotiating Les Moonves's departure from the company.

 On September 9, 2018, The New Yorker reported that six additional women (in addition to the six original women reported in July) had raised accusations against Moonves, going back to the 1980s.
 Following this, Moonves resigned the same day as chief executive of CBS.

+Alleged capitulation to Donald Trump Administration

+In 2025, some criticized CBS for seeming to capitulate to the second Donald Trump administration, allegedly in part to gain federal government approval for the Skydance-Paramount merger.

+In April, in response to a lawsuit filed by Trump, 60 Minutes editor Bill Owens resigned, saying "he no longer has control of the show."

+On July 17, Stephen Colbert announced that his version of the Late Show was cancelled effective May 2026 at the conclusion of his current contract, and that the entire Late Show franchise would be retired at this time.
+While CBS called the decision "purely financial", many were skeptical of the network's true motivations about ending the long-running late night program, especially as the decision came almost immediately after Colbert had publicly called CBS's $16 million payment to the Trump Administration "a big fat bribe", the pending Skydance merger was approved soon after by the Trump-controlled FCC, and Trump publicly celebrated Colbert's firing.
+Other late night hosts spoke out in support of Colbert, with several appearing in cameo roles on the July 20 episode of the Late Show to offer their support.